OUR PROGRAMS

 Elainie is the Program Coordinator of Outreach at OH WOW!
 The Roger & Gloria Jones Children's Center for Science & Technology in downtown Youngstown, Ohio.
 She has 5 years of experience in informal education, and she holds a bachelor's degree in Physics/Astronomy with minors in Geosciences, Mathematics, and Education from Youngstown State University.
 She enjoys volunteering, especially in community theatre.
 She believes that everyone, regardless of background or experience, has the capacity to understand science.
 Her goals are to make science accessible, correct misconceptions about STEM, and build people's confidence in STEM concepts.
 She sees astronomy and the night sky as a way to build and strengthen community - we all share the same sky, every culture has stories in the stars, and we all wonder what is out there.
 As a second generation American and a first generation college graduate, she is endlessly grateful for those who made it possible for her to pursue her passions, and she aims to pay it forward.

-Adam Lee | Board Member
+AJ Sumell | Board Member

 Copy of Koula Glaros-King, staff attorney, Youngstown